SaraMWillis/example-docs/docs/running_jobs/batch_jobs/batch_directives/index.md

   <tr>
     <td>Ocelote</td>
     <td><pre><code>#SBATCH --gres=gpu:1</code></pre></td>
-    <td>Request 1 Pascal GPU (p100)</td>
+    <td>Request one Pascal GPU (p100)</td>
 </table>

 ## Job Arrays

-Array jobs in SLURM allow users to submit multiple similar tasks as a single job.
+Array jobs in Slurm allow users to submit multiple similar tasks as a single job.
 Each task within the array can have its own unique input parameters, making it ideal for running batch jobs with varied inputs or executing repetitive tasks efficiently.
 The flag for submitting array jobs is:

 ```
 #SBATCH --array=<N>-<M>